Why build a

 after more than 118,000 cases in 114 countries and 4,291 deaths, the World Health Organization declares COVID-19 a pandemic.
 Today, they are still collecting real time data on cases, deaths, and vaccinations across the globe.
 Explore your region by clicking on the interactive map below.

-The monument addresses the themes of honor, remembrance, and resilience.
-The design honors all who courageously served while much of society stayed home, locked-down by worldwide order.
+The Monument addresses the themes of honor, remembrance, and resilience.
+The design honors essential workers, first responders, and all who courageously served while much of society stayed home, locked down by worldwide order.
 Aspects of remembrance will reflect on the lives lost by illness, the pandemic experience, the suffering – hence the call to learn and to heal.
 The design embodies notions of resilience and victory.

 HONOR